Penny Mordaunt: Israel's Iron Dome Defense System Needed for Britain - ExBulletin

 Penny Mordaunt: Israel's Iron Dome Defense System Needed for Britain

-Sign up to our View from Westminster emails to receive expert analysis straight to your inbox.
+Sign up for our View from Westminster emails and get expert analysis delivered straight to your inbox.
 Receive your free View from Westminster email

 In an unusual intervention that highlights concerns within the government about an increasingly unstable geopolitical environment, Penny Mordaunt has suggested that Britain should install an Israeli-style iron dome missile defense system.